AGIF Fabric

 Tasklet Cells define bounded task units and verification boundaries.
 AGIF Fabric sits above that layer as the local intelligence fabric that coordinates those bounded units.

 CellPOS is the applied local product system further along the path.
-Public wording for CellPOS remains careful: bounded Tasklet-style integration is documented today, while AGIF Fabric is the broader runtime direction rather than a claimed public shipment state.
+Public wording for CellPOS remains careful: bounded Tasklet-style integration is documented today, while AGIF Fabric is the broader runtime direction rather than a claim that the full fabric is already shipped there.

 Status